Michelin Drives New Revenue Roads through Digital Services Innovation

 Michelin’s leadership wanted to throw its weight behind a new way of innovating to capture new digital services revenue streams while serving customers better.

 But that was easier said that done.
 As with any large corporation, the organization worked well but moved slowly.
 And moving slowly in the increasingly rapid digital services market meant falling behind.

 So as Michelin worked on creating a new customer lab to practice innovation, it looked for a partner to help existing projects move more quickly.
 That’s where Worthwhile came in.

 Then, once the customer lab began operations, Worthwhile became an idea and development partner, using an agile approach to build working prototypes that allowed the lab to get buy-in from its customers and ultimately build business cases for industrialization at the team's higher rate of velocity.

-Through it all, Worthwhile earned Michelin’s trust by recommending innovative steps backed by customer response, not by the billable hour.
+Through it all, Worthwhile earned Michelin’s trust by recommending innovative steps backed by customer empathy, not by the billable hour.
 That’s created a continuing partnership that helps Michelin achieve its innovation goals.